shredthaGNAR/list-of-my-starred-repos/README.md

 * [soxoj/maigret](https://github.com/soxoj/maigret): 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites
 * [peci1/mailing-list-filter](https://github.com/peci1/mailing-list-filter): Thunderbird mail filter search term using mailing lists (and not whole addressbooks).
 * [mangtronix/MangTouchBar](https://github.com/mangtronix/MangTouchBar): Minimalist Touch Bar setup
+* [AbhishekKalavadiya/maper](https://github.com/AbhishekKalavadiya/maper): A location-based website using React as Frontend and NodeJs, ExpressJS as backend, and MongoDB as Database.
+On this website, I had use MapBox for the world map and React-Mapbox-gl for configuration.
+We can select the place where we had visited and added the photo URL, so the entry will be seen on the map and in the visited place area.
+We can delete or modify the changes in the Entry we had created.
+It is a responsive website with live location of a point on the map.
+The Backend is deployed on Heroku and the frontend is deployed on Netlify.
 * [trambarhq/mark-gor](https://github.com/trambarhq/mark-gor): A markdown parser for React/Preact
 * [marktext/marktext](https://github.com/marktext/marktext): 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
 * [soxoj/marple](https://github.com/soxoj/marple): 📖 Collect links to profiles by username through search engines and analyze with various plugins